brianshih1/mini-async-runtime/mdbook/src/executor/pinned-threads.md

-# Pinned Threads
+# Thread Pinning

-Our goal is to build a `thread-per-core` executor, but so far we’ve been building an executor that runs on the thread that creates it, which would run on whichever CPU the OS decides.
-Let’s fix that!
+Our goal is to build a crate that enables developers to build a `thread-per-core` system.
+So far our executor runs on whichever core the thread that created the executor runs on.
+Since the OS can schedule multiple threads to run on that core, we currently don't support `thread-per-core` systems.
+Let's fix that!

-On this page, we will build something like this:
+### API

+In this section, we will enable the developer to create a `LocalExecutor` that runs on a particular CPU with the `LocalExecutorBuilder`.
+In this code snippet below, we create an executor that only runs on `Cpu 0`.

 ```rust
 // The LocalExecutor will now only run on Cpu 0